vast-data/vast-grafana-dashboards/README.md

 # Introduction
 VAST versions 4.7 and later have built-in Prometheus exporters for easy integration into existing monitoring infrastructure.

-Here you can find dashboards that provide statistics and visualisations based on scraped metrics:
+Here you may find dashboards that provide statistics and visualisations based on scraped metrics:

 * Main dashboard - Cluster health and statistics
 * Capacity Utilization